Back to Blog

 Historically, examiners applied a direct "Underlength Penalty" which deducted marks from the Task Achievement (Task 1) or Task Response (Task 2) criteria.
 In recent years, while the explicit penalty structure has changed, the outcome remains the same: if you write under 150/250 words, you will lose marks.

 Why?
 Because it is mathematically and linguistically very difficult to satisfy all descriptor criteria in fewer words.
 If you write 130 words for Task 1, you have likely omitted crucial data trends or failed to write a complete overview.
-If you write 220 words for Task 2, your arguments are likely underdeveloped.
-Consequently, your score for Task Achievement/Response will drop, capping your overall writing band.

 The IELTS Writing "Sweet Spot"